Berodtm/work-projects/readme.md

 - **Live Demo**: [OPS AEM ID Generator](https://berodtm.github.io/work-projects-lbg/ops-aem-id-gen/)

 ### AEM ID Assistant
 This tool assists in managing and creating content in AEM, providing a user-friendly interface to create, and manage assets that are used across various AEM assets and components.
-A Live check via API is also included
+A Live check via API is also included.

 - **Live Demo**: [AEM ID Assistant](https://berodtm.github.io/work-projects-lbg/aem-id-assistant/)